 Jump rope (30 seconds) ⇒ Recover (60 seconds) ⇒ Repeat

-As you learn new skills, you can also mix them to make your workouts more engaging.
-For example:
+As you learn new skills, you can also mix them to make your workouts more intense and engaging.

 High knees (30 seconds) ⇒ Recover (60 seconds) ⇒ Double unders (30 seconds) ⇒ Recover (60 seconds) ⇒ Criss Cross at a slower speed (30 seconds) ⇒ Recover (60 seconds) ⇒ Side Swings (30 seconds) ⇒ 2 minutes of rest

 You can then repeat the whole sequence or call it a day.
 That is one the great things about HIIT – the workouts are very intense, so the duration is shorter.